-- 1. At the beginning of the chapter it is stated that Persian and Sanskrit texts were the first to be translated but in a relatively short time (by the middle of the 9th century) almost all translation shifted to Greek texts.
-Why was that? - 2.
-The importers of the Greek astronomy had to make sure that their field was disassociated from astrology.
-Why? - 3.
-What is ilm al-Hay'a and how and why did it come to being?
-What are two other mathematical disciplines that are created out of religious requirements of Islam? - 4.
-Why did the translators of scientific texts have to be extra careful to weed out mistakes? - 5.
-Islamic scholars read Almagest in conjunction with another Greek text.
+1. At the beginning of the chapter it is stated that Persian and Sanskrit texts were the first to be translated but in a relatively short time (by the middle of the 9 th century) almost all translation shifted to Greek texts.
+Why was that?
+2. The importers of the Greek astronomy had to make sure that their field was disassociated from astrology.
+Why?
+3. What is ilm al-Hay'a and how and why did it come to being?
+What are two other mathematical disciplines that are created out of religious requirements of Islam?
+4. Why did the translators of scientific texts have to be extra careful to weed out mistakes?
+5. Islamic scholars read Almagest in conjunction with another Greek text.
 What was it?
-Which one was written first? - 6.
-What was the most basic cosmological tenet of the Greek astronomy? - 7.
-According to Aristotle, all celestial bodies are made up of the same simple element.
-What is it? - 8.
-Muslim scholars found several categories of problems with Almagest.
+Which one was written first 6.
+What was the most basic cosmological tenet of the Greek astronomy?
+7. According to Aristotle, all celestial bodies are made up of the same simple element.
+What is it?
+8. Muslim scholars found several categories of problems with Almagest .
 What were they?
 What was the most fundamental problem in Almagest that bothered Muslim astronomers the most?

-- 9. What kinds of mathematical updates did Muslim scientists introduce on Almagest? - 10.
-Did Muslim scholars read Almagest as a single book by itself or in relation to other books? - 11.
-What is the Astronomical Shukuk tradition?
+9. What kinds of mathematical updates did Muslim scientists introduce on Almagest?
+10. Did Muslim scholars read Almagest as a single book by itself or in relation to other books?
+11. What is the Astronomical Shukuk tradition?
 What familiar Muslim scholar we studied has an important role in this and what is it?

-- 12. What Greek books are mentioned among the ones criticized by Ibn al-Haytham?
-What common problem did he find among all these books? - 13.
-What was the most fundamental problem in Almagest that bothered Muslim astronomers the most? - 14.
-As a result of the shukuk tradition, Muslim astronomers set a new standard in astronomy.
-What was it? - 15.
-What did Muslim scientists notice about the role of mathematics in describing natural phenomena?
+13. What was the most fundamental problem in Almagest that bothered Muslim astronomers the most?
+14. As a result of the shukuk tradition, Muslim astronomers set a new standard in astronomy.
+What was it?
+15. What did Muslim scientists notice about the role of mathematics in describing natural phenomena?
 This observation was best articulated by Shams al-Din al-Khafri (d.
-1550)

-- 16. Besides astronomy, Saliba gives a few of examples from medicine where Muslim scholars found problems in Greek sources that they could not resolve and proposed their own explanations.
-What are those examples? - 17.
-What is the main point of this chapter?

-Some Definitions: Also see the ppt in the Google drive with figures.
+1550) 16.
+Besides astronomy, Saliba gives a few of examples from medicine where Muslim scholars found problems in Greek sources that they could not resolve and proposed their own explanations.
+What are those examples?
+17. What is the main point of this chapter?
+17. What is the main point of this chapter: Some Definitions: Also see the ppt in the P drive with figues.
 Precession: Gradual rotation of earth's axis that traces out a cone.